Layer-3 Data Center

 Although the Layer 3 ToR switch doesn’t need Layer 2 information to route IP packets, the Linux end-host believes it has to deal with the traditional L2/L3 forwarding environment.
 As a result, the Layer 3 switch continues to reply to incoming ARP requests.
 The host will ARP for the ToR Anycast gateway (even though it’s not on the same subnet), and the ToR will respond with its MAC address.
 The host ARP table will only have one ARP entry because the default route points to a next-hop, not an interface.

-Return traffic is slightly different depending on what the ToR advertises to the network.
-There are two modes: first if the ToR advertises a /24 to the rest of the network, everything works fine until the server-to-ToR link fails.
+Return traffic differs slightly depending on what the ToR advertises to the network.
+There are two modes: first, if the ToR advertises a /24 to the rest of the network, everything works fine until the server-to-ToR link fails.
 Then, it becomes a layer-2 problem; as you said, you could reach the subnet.
 This results in return traffic traversing an inter-switch ToR link to get back to the server.

 But this goes against our previous design requirement to remove any ToR inter-switch links.
 Essentially, you need to opt for the second mode and advertise a /32 for each host back into the network.